-By default setup will install to the default location: C:\Program Files\D-Link\DWA-125, where C: represents the drive letter of your hard drive.
-To install to a different location click Browse and specify the location, then click Next.
+By default setup will install to the default location: C:\Program Files\D-Link\DWA-131, where C: represents the drive letter of your hard drive.
+To install to a different location click Browse and specify the location.
+Click Next to continue.

-Insert the adapter into an available USB port on your computer and click Next.
+Insert the adapter into an available USB port on your computer.
+Click Next to continue.